SQL statements to create database table SQL Server and MySQL

 CREATE TABLE `provinces` (

-`id` int NOT NULL AUTO_INCREMENT,
+`id` INT NOT NULL AUTO_INCREMENT,

-`code` int NOT NULL,
+`code` INT NOT NULL,

-`name_in_thai` varchar(150) NOT NULL,
+`name_in_thai` VARCHAR(150) NOT NULL,

-`name_in_english` varchar(150) NOT NULL,
+`name_in_english` VARCHAR(150) NOT NULL,

 PRIMARY KEY (`id`),

-UNIQUE KEY `ux_provinces_code` (`code`) USING BTREE
+UNIQUE KEY `ux_province_code` (`code`) USING BTREE

 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;